What Are Backlinks (and How You Build Them)

 In 2016, Google confirmed

-that links are an important ranking factor and to this day they still play a role in any robust SEO strategy.
+that links are an important search ranking factor and to this day they still play a role in any robust SEO strategy.

-How do Backlinks Improve Your SEO?
+How do Backlinks Improve Your SEO Marketing?

-are one of the ways Google uses to establish a site’s reputation.
+are one of the ways Google uses to establish a website’s reputation.
 This works because Google considers each link as a vote in favor of the site or page the links are pointing to.

 Simply speaking, if many people vote for the quality of a page, the page is perceived as authoritative and trustworthy.
 However, you shouldn’t just focus on quantity, you must also focus on the quality of the links (more on this later.)